joinpursuit/Pursuit-Core-DSA/lessons/big_o_notation/ios/README.md

 As the count gets bigger and bigger, the only term that matters is the O(n<sup>2</sup>) term.
 Therefore, we say that the runtime of compoundRuntimes(arr:) is O(n<sup>2</sup>)

-When we have a compound runtime, we only keep the ***most significent*** term.
+When we have a compound runtime, we only keep the ***most significant*** term.
 In fact, the O in *Big O Notation* stands for "Order" because we care most about the "Biggest Order" that appears.
 Order in this case is talking about the [order of the algebraic function](https://en.wikipedia.org/wiki/Order_of_a_polynomial) also called the [degree](https://en.wikipedia.org/wiki/Degree_of_a_polynomial).

 ## Compound Runtime Examples